martinmessina13/omp/README.md

 The algorithm uses the sparse representation SR framework along with Discrete Cosine Transform or Discrete Gabor Transform overcomplete dictionaries and solves an optional constrained least-squares optimization problem to estimate clipped, degraded or missing samples in audio signals.

-omp.py contains the code for the algorithm, with comments explaining each line, and demo.ipynb presents a demonstration.
+omp.py contains the code for the algorithm, with comments explaining each line, and demo.ipynb presents a demonstration of its working.